jens-ox/oda/README.md

-# 🦑 Bundesdatenkrake
+# 🦑 Open Data Aggregator

 Extraction, versioning and machine-readable provisioning of public data.

 ## How it works

-* Gather public information by running `pnpm crawl` (this is done every night at 4 by GitHub Actions)
+- Gather public information by running `pnpm crawl` (this is done every night at 4 by GitHub Actions)
-* update data files
+- update data files
-* if not, create a PR that updates data files
+- if not, create a PR that updates data files

 ## API